 We bet even the most conscious consumer isn’t immune from the temptation of a supermarket offer.
 Whether it’s buying more than you can eat or cooking more than you can stomach, it’s now easier than ever to offload surplus food.

-Apps such as OLIO allow users to share the contents of their cupboards with neighbours.
+Sustainability apps such as OLIO allow users to share the contents of their cupboards with neighbours.
 It’s a great way to fight waste and you might even make some new friends in the process.

 In the future, smart-phone linked sensors could also help us detect spoiled food.
 All without the need to rely on (often inaccurate) best before dates.